Why Can't a Democrat be More Like a Man?

 It’s a fascinating thing about truth.
 One of the things that makes a fellow believe in a deity, really.
 As every psychoanalytically informed psychologist knows, there is the patient, there is the truth, and there is the truth they would like to deny, which is why they are in your office.
 Truth has a life of its own, and has a way of insisting its way into the patient’s discourse, try as they might to prevent it from doing so.

 The truth is true, and doesn’t actually require anyone to think it.
 But this is not so of the lie.
 The lie is entirely parasitic on a thinker.
-Furthermore, the lie knows the truth, otherwise it could not lie about it.
+Furthermore, the liar implicitly knows the truth, otherwise it couldn't lie about it.
 Pacifism is just such a lie, for it contains the truth to which it is a reaction:

 ...the blood of men who are far better than I, men who stand ready to do violence against the forces of evil that have made a moment like this and a person like me possible.
 And it's more than I can bear.

-Yes, that would require growing up and facing the Truth.
+Yes, that would require growing up and facing the unpleasant Truth.